 Dr Premkumar Elangovan specialises in the design of modelling tools for 2D-mammography and tomosynthesis and for past 6 years has worked within the OPTIMAM project funded by Cancer Research UK.
 He has been actively involved in conducting various observer studies involving radiologists and physicists.
 Prem’s other research interests include software engineering, image processing, video compression and natural language processing.

-Prem works with Mark Halling-Brown and their team have developed the interface and software using the SciCom RiViewer display to be able to clearly display FAST MRI images and train mammogram readers to read FAST MRI images in a very short amount of time.
-They are also working on other studies within the FAST MRI programme including developing density algorithms and FAST MRI e-learning.
+Prem works with Mark Halling-Brown and their team developed the interface and software using the SciCom RiViewer display to be able to clearly display FAST MRI images and train mammogram readers to read FAST MRI images in a very short amount of time.
+They worked on other studies within the FAST MRI programme including developing density algorithms and FAST MRI e-learning.